-Hydrate, hydrate, Hydrate.
+Hydrate, hydrate, hydrate.
 The adult human body is roughly 60 percent water, so proper hydration plays an important role in alleviating a hangover.
 “Each person has to consume a certain amount of water on a daily basis to maintain the body’s normal function," explains Kim Rose, RDN, CDCES, CNSC, a registered dietitian nutritionist.
 "For this reason when someone consumes too much alcohol, water must be replaced in order for the body to function normally.”

 Try an IV Hydration Cocktail

 Another cocktail?
 It’s not what you think.
-Fung recommends cocktailing B vitamins and an IV infusion of glutathione—a major antioxidant and detoxifier made in the liver—to help speed the metabolism of alcoholic toxins out of your body.
+Fung recommends cocktailing B vitamins and an IV infusion of glutathione—a major antioxidant and detoxifier made in the liver—meant to help speed the metabolism of alcoholic toxins out of your body.
 Please note: Unlike the other solutions on the list, this one isn't DIY.
 IV infusions must be administered by a qualified professional, either in-office or during a house call.

 Slurp on Some Chicken or Bone Broth